 Reference registered data sources

-When sharing to ArcGIS Enterprise, you can choose to reference registered data or copy all data.
+If your active portal is an ArcGIS Enterprise portal, you can choose to share a web layer that references registered data or copies all data.
 Sharing to Portal for ArcGIS 10.4 and later also has these data options.
-To reference data from data sources that are registered with your federated server, choose the Reference registered data option.
+If you want your web layer to reference data from data sources that are registered with your federated server, choose a layer type under Reference registered data.
 For more information on data registration, see Register your data with ArcGIS Server.

 A map image layer must be included to reference registered data.
-Map image layers are automatically selected when Reference registered data is checked.
+Map image layers are automatically included when you choose a layer type under Reference registered data.

-- When sharing a map image layer with the Reference registered data option, any registered data sources will be referenced by the map image layer.
+- When sharing a map image layer that references registered data, the data source of each layer must be registered with the selected federated server.
 Layers with unregistered data sources will be copied as a file geodatabase onto the server.

-- When sharing a map image layer with the Copy all data option, all data will be copied as a file geodatabase onto the server, including data from registered data sources.
+If you choose to share a map image layer that copies all data instead, all data will be copied as a file geodatabase onto the server, including data from registered data sources.

-- When sharing a feature layer with the Reference registered data option, all layers must have the same enterprise database as their data source.
+- When sharing a feature layer that references registered data, all layers must have the same enterprise database as their data source.
 The database must be registered with the selected federated server.
 Edits made to your web feature layer and to your source data will be reflected in the source data and the web layer.

-- When sharing a feature layer with the Copy all data option, all layers will be copied into your hosting server's managed database.
+If you choose to share a feature layer that copies all data instead, all layers will be copied into your hosting server's managed database.

 The following applies when sharing to Portal for ArcGIS 10.4.1 and earlier: